Magnuson Park Wetlands and Active Recreation

 2006 - Phase I; 2009 - Phase 2; 2012 - Phase 3

-Magnuson Park has been hailed by local regulatory agencies as a standard for urban ecology.
-It created high performance wetlands on what had been 12 acres of impervious concrete, bridged the disparate views of the park as either recreational or ecological, and intelligently re-used materials and resources on this former naval base to enhance the user experience.
-Through the creation of ecologically rich wetlands, sports fields, and paths for exploration and education, the park creates an integrative space that meshes the ecological and human needs with great success.
+Seattle’s Magnuson Park has been hailed by local regulatory agencies as a standard for urban ecology on a former U.S. naval base.
+The park features multiple high-performance wetlands in what was previously 12 acres of impervious concrete on Lake Washington, provides recreational value for visitors while at the same time providing ecological value, and intelligently utilizes reused materials and resources to enhance user experience.
+Through the creation of ecologically rich wetlands, sports fields, and paths for exploration and education, the park creates an integrative space that meshes ecological and human needs with great success.

-- The project removed 10 acres of impervious surface, created 10 acres of new wetlands, and rehabilitated 4 acres of existing low-functioning wetlands.
+- 10 acres of impervious surface were removed from the site.
+The park’s design created 10 acres of new wetlands and rehabilitated 4 acres of existing poorly-functioning wetlands.

-- Five distinct wetland systems were created: Northern Marsh, Entry Marsh, Marsh Ponds, Promontory Ponds, and Linked Marsh Ponds.
-The marsh ponds or rice paddies were designed to be seasonally hydrated to support growth of the Pacific Chorus Frog population in the park.
+- 5 distinct wetland systems were created: Northern Marsh, Entry Marsh, Marsh Ponds, Promontory Ponds, and Linked Marsh Ponds.
+The marsh ponds or rice paddies were designed to be seasonally hydrated to support growth of the Pacific chorus frog population in the park.

 - The initial design scheme was modified to protect 8 groves of mature, native trees on the site by maintaining them as in-situ elements in the design.

-- A total of 4,992 native plants have been installed in the park, including 725 trees, 1,376 shrubs, and 2,891 transplants, livestakes, and rooted cuttings.
-Of the 30 species planted, the most common are Douglas fir, red-osier dogwood, willow, pacific ninebark, and salmonberry.
+- A total of 4,992 native plants were installed in the park, including 725 trees, 1,376 shrubs, and 2,891 transplants, livestakes, and rooted cuttings.
+Of the 30 species planted, the most common are Douglas fir, red-osier dogwood, willow, Pacific ninebark, and salmonberry.

 - Industrial materials found on site were reused creatively to highlight the site’s history.
 For example, the wetland weir uses old drain pipes and tunnel sections as planters and structural elements.
 Concrete vault arches were repurposed as benches, and historic light poles from the airfield were reused as bollards.

-- By reusing 2,700 cubic yards of concrete from the site as subbase for the synthetic turf fields, the project saved $95,000 in materials and delivery costs.
+- By reusing 2,700 cu yds of concrete from the site as subbase for the synthetic turf fields, the project saved $95,000 in materials and delivery costs.
 This also served to avoid 3,600 vehicle miles and 11.8 tons of carbon emissions that would be produced in transporting this volume of gravel to the site.

-- The exacting grading and drainage plan for the site, soil compaction, and design for specific animal species made it essential that all site grading be completed as specified.
+- The exacting grading and drainage plan for the site, high levels of soil compaction, and design for specific animal species made it essential that all site grading be completed as specified.
 In the initial phases of the project, it became apparent that early, attentive communication with the contractor was required to achieve this.
 By catching possibly detrimental implementation in early site grading, later errors in crucial components of the site were avoided.
-The landscape architect noted how using those instances as a teaching opportunity to effectively communicate with the contractor became integral later on.
-Specifically, for the Phase II rice paddies, there is only an average 3.5” vertical change from one cell to the next.
+The landscape architect noted how using those instances as a teaching opportunity to effectively communicate with the contractor became integral later in the project.
+Specifically, for the Phase II rice paddies, there is only an 3.5-in vertical change from one cell to the next on average.
 Any inaccuracy in grading on that portion of the site would make it impossible for the entire project to function and drain as designed.
 Explaining the key role of grading to the project’s success and functionality made a pivotal difference in the contractor’s buy-in on the importance of implementing the site grading as specified.

-- Identifying a species to target for growth early in the design process provided a framework for the entire design and created an opportunity for both the designers and community to understand how species-specific design could improve overall ecological diversity.
-Choosing to create habitat for the native Pacific Chorus Frog shaped the form and depth of the rice paddies and required a physical separation to limit colonization of the paddies by the invasive Bullfrog.
+- Identifying a species to target for special attention early in the design process provided a framework for the entire design and created an opportunity for both the designers and community to understand how species-specific design could improve overall ecological diversity.
+Choosing to create habitat for the native Pacific chorus frog shaped the form and depth of the rice paddies and required a physical separation to limit colonization of the paddies by the invasive bullfrog.

 Wetlands/Habitat Specialists: Dyanne Sheldon Ventures, Otak